-The journal.ie has recently published that the number of jobseekers that has rejected a job offer here in Dublin has doubled in comparison to last year – with the main factor being the housing shortage here in Dublin and when it comes to moving to Dublin there is a lot of uncertinty.
+The journal.ie has recently published that the number of job seekers that have rejected a job offer here in Dublin has doubled in comparison to last year – with the main factor being the housing shortage here in Dublin and when it comes to moving to Dublin there is a lot of uncertainty.

 We may not have that all magical solution to this housing issue for moving to Dublin but we do come with alternatives that are well worth a look.
 Many of our multilingual candidates have followed these guidelines and successfully moved to Dublin, found a place to stay and started a brand-new job abroad.
 Even if it takes that little bit longer - these top tips can help you successfully move to Dublin.

 Get off the beaten track:

 There will be website’s that everyone knows of and uses like daft and my home.
 Of course, there is no problem in using these sites, just keep in mind that many people will be using them too.

 Get yourself off the beaten track and try other sites and groups on social media like:

 You could start off small while you are on the hunt for your new home in Dublin - take the pressure off of finding the perfect place straight away and try one of these: